 Some truck brochures or owner's manual or towing guides will show the curb weight of the rear axle.
 Unfortunately these listed weights are not realistic.
 Therefore I recommend you weigh your vehicle's rear axle at the nearest scale to obtain an accurate rear axle weight.
 To ensure your rear axle can safely tow the trailer's GHWR, perform the following calculation.

-Although I spent a few years of my life as a Field Engineer tracking satellites, rockets and the Space Shuttle, clearly you don't need to be a rocket scientist to figure out what your towing requirements are.
-But rest assured, for those wanting the web based calculator usable on most Smartphones and larger mobile devices, book mark BYBRV.com on your device.
+Although I spent a few years of my life as a Field Engineer operating and maintaining tracking equipment for satellites, rockets and the Space Shuttle, clearly you don't need to be a rocket scientist to figure out what your towing requirements are.
+But rest assured, for those wanting the web-based calculator usable on most Smartphones and larger mobile devices, bookmark BYBRV.com on your device.

 Copyright © 2012-2013, Dave Gray, Reprint by permission only.